 The negative interest from money market transactions results from the Bank's reserve balance at the ECB in excess of the minimum reserve requirement and from short-term deposits with domestic banks.
-The positive interest from banking transactions results from the Bundesbank's Targeted Longer-Term Refinancing Operations II program and the provision of short-term collateral for derivatives by banks.
+The positive interest from banking transactions results from the recharged negative interest on deposits of affiliated companies and the provision of short-term collateral for derivatives by banks.